Rob McColley

+Legislation

+In 2019, McColley co-sponsored Ohio Senate Bill 23, commonly referred to as the "Heartbeat Bill."
+This legislation bans abortions once a fetal heartbeat is detectable, typically around six weeks into pregnancy.
+The bill includes no exceptions for rape or incest.
+It was signed into law by Governor Mike DeWine on April 11, 2019.
+The bill was effectively overturned in a constitutional amendment adopted by voters in a ballot initiative in 2023.

 In May 2020, during the COVID-19 pandemic, McColley and Senator Kristina Roegner introduced a bill that would immediately end Ohio's stay-at-home order and limit the state health director's ability to give similar orders.
 The bill is contrary to the recommendation of the country's top medical experts; Governor DeWine has promised to veto any bill that curb's the health director's authority during the crisis.

-In 2021, McColley was the lead sponsor on legislation that would make it harder to build solar and wind energy projects in Ohio.
-Solar and wind energy projects could be killed by local officials, whereas natural gas and oil projects could not.
+In 2021, McColley was the lead sponsor on legislation that would allow county commissioners to block new wind or solar power projects that lie in all or part of an unincorporated area of the county.
+The proposal did not give county commissioners similar powers to block natural gas or oil projects.

-In 2021, McColley defended a proposed redistricting map for Ohio that was heavily gerrymandered in favor of Republicans.
+In 2021, McColley defended a proposed redistricting map for Ohio that some critics, including the League of Women Voters of Ohio, criticized as being gerrymandered in favor of Republicans.

 Committee assignments

 During the 134th General Assembly, McColley was assigned to the following committees: